yorkxin/R3versi/README.markdown

 Outline
 -------

 This is a Reversi Game that I wrote in my first year of college life.
-It's a newbie's work, and the code is in a mass.
+It's a newbie's work, and the code is in a mass, which is lack of comments.

 I'm not going to have any modification on this project; I just want to push this to the Internet.